ericbrasiln/issue_templates_test/.github/ISSUE_TEMPLATE/en-new-lesson.md

 ---
 name: New lesson proposal
 about: Suggest a new lesson for the Programming Historian
-title: 'New lesson proposal for the Programming Historian'
+title: New lesson proposal for the Programming Historian
-labels: '1.
-Submission', 'English'
+labels: 1.
+Submission, English
-assignees: ''
+assignees:

 ---